Nikesh-A97/notes/Agile/Agile_Operations_Fundamentals.md

 - Change management is a method use to implement new changes in its processes
 - Allows for easier transitions with minimal distruptions
 - Responsibility for the changes their work leads to

+#### Subject Matter Experts
+- Sometimes additional subject matter experts are needed

+### Key Roles for the Governance Team
+<span style="color:lightblue" ><b><i>"The governance team is the group who provides guidance and directions for the overall team"</b></i></span>

+### Steering Committee (SC)
+- A meeting where big decisions are made
+- Checking and approving the project plan
+- Re-assessing business case
+- Reviewing and approving project development
+- Reviewing and suggesting solutions for the issue for critical project success

+---
+## Kanban

+### Kanban method
+- Helps manage process-oriented work
+- Similar to a simple "to-do" board

+### Kanban Principles
+<span style="color:lightblue" ><b><i>"Five principles increase the success of the Kanban method"</b></i></span>

+#### Visualize
+- Make the work visible so it's easier for everyone to see
+- Easy to see and understand the workflow
+- A board consists of a series of columns
+	- Backlog (list of work to complete)
+	- To do : Work selected to do during the time
+	- Work in progress
+	- Work done
+- Each task has structure , for example can have name, description, who it's assigned to

+#### Limit work in progress
+- Limit the amount of tasks in the "WIP" column
+- Help focus on tasks to finish them quickly
+- Prevents overburdening
+- Pull tasks when "WIP" is not over-burdened

+#### Manage the flow
+- Since the flow is visualized, monitoring this allows for the best optimization
+- Too little and too much work is not efficient for the team's productivity

+#### Make process polices explicit

+#### Improve collaboratively
+- Improve processes overtime by making small changes along the way
+- Small changes are easy to implement